-(a) The minimum lot size shall be 3,500 square feet for lots existing at the time of adoption of Ordinance 235.
+(a) For single unit dwellings and duplexes, the minimum lot size shall be 3,500 square feet for lots existing at the time of adoption of Ordinance 235.
 Lots platted after the adoption of Ordinance 235 shall have a minimum size of 5,000 square feet.